aashitvyas/cdk-examples/ec2-vpc/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## Description

+1. This project is going to deploy a VPC with default cidr range 10.0.0.0/16 and its default subnet mask /18 to maximum of 3 AZs in a targeted region
+2. It will going to output **vpcid** and **subnetids** of both public & private subnet